i2p/i2p.www/i2p2www/spec/proposals/137-optional-sigtypes.rst

 Ref: http://i2p-projekt.i2p/en/docs/spec/common-structures
 http://i2p-projekt.i2p/en/docs/spec/i2np

-Add a RI property with comma-separated sig type numbers.
+A router that supports an optional sig type shall add "sigTypes" property to its published router info, with comma-separated sig type numbers.
+The sig types will be in sorted numerical order.
+Mandatory sig types (0-4,7) shall not be included.

 For example: sigTypes=9,10